raffled/twitteRStorm/tutorial/tutorial.md

 #### Bolt 8: `store.words.polarity()`
-Bolt 8 listens to `get.polarity()` and stores the word in that tweet in the corresponding list of words.
-We start by grabbing the existing `polar.words.df` or creating it if it hasn't already been created.

 The function works similar to `get.word.counts()`, with one extra caveaut.
 Instead of having an $n \times 1$ data.frame, we have an `n
 \times 3` data.frame, with a column for each polarity.
 In natural